Student Welfare and Support

 External Support and Guidance

-Students will be referred to external agencies if assistance required is of a specialist nature which cannot be offered by the College staff.
+Students will be referred to external agencies if assistance required is of a specialist nature which cannot be offered by the institute staff.
 These needs may be identified at the initial selection interview or at some stage of the learning programme.

 Where students are involved in offsite activities they will wear identification tags (where necessary) to warn the public of their status as students.

-Should any member of the College suspect or believe that a student is or is likely to be ill-treated, harmed abused or neglected, the School’s management will notify the Child Youth and Family Service or the New Zealand Police of their concerns.
+Should any member of the institute suspect or believe that a student is or is likely to be ill-treated, harmed abused or neglected, the School’s management will notify the Child Youth and Family Service or the New Zealand Police of their concerns.